AdaCore/spark2014/docs/lrm/source/subprograms.rst

    that the Subprogram_Variant aspect cannot be specified for an abstract subprogram.]

-4. The expression of a ``loop_variant_item`` shall be either of a discrete type or of a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``.
+4. The expression of a ``numeric_subprogram_variant_item`` shall be either of a discrete type or of a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``.
 In the second case, the associated ``change_direction`` shall be Decreases.

+5. The expression of a ``structural_subprogram_variant_item`` shall denote a formal parameter of the subprogram.

-5. The Subprogram_Variant assertion policy in effect at the point of a direct recursive call (i.e., a call where the calling subprogram is the same as the callee) and at the point where the subprogram is declared shall agree.
+6. The Subprogram_Variant assertion policy in effect at the point of a direct recursive call (i.e., a call where the calling subprogram is the same as the callee) and at the point where the subprogram is declared shall agree.

-6. For purposes of the rules given in this section (including static semantics, dynamic semantics, legality rules, and verification rules), a call to an inherited subprogram associated with a derived type is treated as if the call were replaced with the equivalent call to the corresponding
+7. For purposes of the rules given in this section (including static semantics, dynamic semantics, legality rules, and verification rules), a call to an inherited subprogram associated with a derived type is treated as if the call were replaced with the equivalent call to the corresponding